mugnierlab/VSGSeqPipeline/README.md

 # VSG-Seq Analysis Pipeline
+A pipeline for analyzing VSG-seq data.
+More information about the approach can be found in our [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4514441/).

 ## Basic Usage
-Here's how you use it:
 ```
 python VSGSeqPipeline.py -i input_file_data.txt
 ```
-You can adjust various parameters in your run.
+You can adjust various parameters for your run.
 Read about all of the options using `python VSGSeqPipeline.py -h`.
 `input_file_data.txt` is a tab-delimited file describing your input files and the samples they came from.
-More info in [Input Files](#input files)
+More info in [Input Files](#input-files).

 ## Required Software